DW0RKiN/M4_FORTH/Compression/README.md

 ???s0000
 ?s000000
 ```
-Where `?` is waiting data, `s` is stop bit and `0` is filled.
+Where `?` is pending data, `s` is stop bit and `0` is filled.

-So another even read is sure that there is data in the accumulator.
+So another `even` read is sure that there is data in the accumulator.

-All values stored in Elias gamma coding have an odd number of bits.
+All values stored in Elias gamma coding have an `odd` number of bits.
-This, together with one bit specifying the type of the literal, means that the total read is always an even number of bits.
+This, together with one bit specifying the type of the Literal, means that the total read is always an `even` number of bits.

-The only exception is the second read of the literal for the new offset.
+The only exception is the second read of the Literal for the new offset.

 So reading the length is called after the test of the first bit.
 This means that the stored value must be greater than 1.

-That wouldn't be a problem, because the literal is effective from length 2...
+That wouldn't be a problem, because the Literal is effective from length 2...

-But the author decided to reduce this value by 1 when saving to possibly save space.
+But the author decided to reduce this value by 1 when saving to possibly save one bit space.
-So it is solved in such a way that to solve the problem that the length is equal to two, one bit is added.
+So a way that to solve the problem that the length is equal to two, one bit is added...
 It is placed in the LSB offset so that it does not add space.
 If the lowest bit is non-zero then Elias is not read and the length is set to 2.